uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 gulp.task("default", function (callback) {
 	cordova.build({
     	"platforms": ["android"],
-    	"options": ["--release"]
+    	"options": ["--release","--gradleArg=--no-daemon"]
     }, callback);
 });
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Note that cordova-lib functions **are asynchronous** and so you need to include the Gulp callback function passed into your task as an argument to your last API call.
+Note that "--gradleArg=--no-daemon" above should be added in for build automation scenarios since Cordova starts up a daemon process by default that can cause your build to appear to hang.

 To see the example above in action you will need to install some additional npm packages.
 Create a simple [package.json](http://go.microsoft.com/fwlink/?LinkID=533781) file with a minimum of the following in it that is in the root of your Cordova project: